What Is Gender Discrimination?

 - Punitive damages to deter your employer from engaging in similar conduct in the future

-Brock & Gonzales, LLP specializes in gender discrimination cases.
+Brock & Gonzales LLP specializes in gender discrimination cases.
 If you feel you have been discriminated against on account of your gender, please call 310-294-9595 or contact us via email to set up a free consultation.
 With offices in Los Angeles and Sacramento, we represent employees throughout California.